snp-technologies/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     <img src="images/stepbystep/media/image89f.png" alt="On the panel, Resource group and Slot are highlighted." title="Deployment slot configuration" width="500">

-14. Now that we've completed the configuration for the "Deploy Azure App Service" task to deploy our application to Azure App Service deployment slot, we'll need a way to swap the staging slot with the production slot.
+14. Now that we've completed the configuration for the "Azure App Service Deploy" task to deploy our application to Azure App Service deployment slot, we'll need a way to swap the staging slot with the production slot.
 To do that, we'll need to add an additional task to the dev stage.
 Click the **+** (plus sign) on the task list to create a new task.

+## Replace image
     <img src="images/stepbystep/media/image89g.png" alt="On the screen, the plus sign is highlighted." title="Task list" width="500">

 15. This opens the "Add tasks" panel.
 Enter **App Service Manage** into the search box and press **Enter**.
 Then select the **Azure App Service Manage** task from the search results and click the **Add** button.